 Could a toxic chemical that’s been linked to cancer, childhood obesity and even autism be hiding in your kitchen?
 If you eat packaged foods or even store leftovers in plastic containers, the answer might be yes.
 Bisphenol-A, most frequently called BPA, is an industrial chemical that’s been used to harden plastics for more than 40 years.
 It’s found in medical devices, water bottles, dental sealants and in canned foods.
-Given its ubiquity, BPA is nearly impossible to avoid—but you can limit your family’s exposure.
+Given its ubiquity, this chemical is nearly impossible to avoid—but you can limit your family’s exposure.
 Here’s what you need to know.

-Luckily, the natural foods industry is aware of the potential threats of BPA and is creating BPA-free packaging.
+Luckily, the natural foods industry is aware of the potential threats and is creating BPA-free packaging.
 All of our Made In Nature products come in BPA-free bags.
 When buying other goods, look for your pantry staples in glass containers, Tetra Paks and BPA-free marked cans.
 Avoid storage containers with the recycle codes 3 or 7 and never reheat food in a plastic container.
-These simple steps are an easy way to significantly cut your BPA exposure and protect your family.
+These simple steps are an easy way to significantly cut your exposure and protect your family.